oskrmiguel/mt5-simplification/README.md

 This is a fine-tuned mt5-small model for generating simple text from complex text.

-This model was created with the IXA Group research group of the University of the Basque Country, the model has been evaluated with the Sari, Bleu and Fklg metrics and was trained using the Simplext corpus provided by Horacio Sagnion.
+This model was created with the IXA Group research group of the University of the Basque Country, the model has been evaluated with the Sari, Bleu and Fklg metrics; it was trained and tested using the [Simplext corpus](https://dl.acm.org/doi/10.1145/2738046).

 ## Dataset